 Meals on Wheels Depot –St. Philip’s has served as the only depot in South Dallas for over 25 years.
 Hot meals are distributed weekly Monday - Friday in collaboration with the Visiting Nurses Association.

 Kids Café – This program is held weekly Monday – Friday evenings (6:00 – 8:00 pm).
 Volunteers are needed to help serve meals to 50 - 100 kids.

-Our Community Pantry – Operated in partnership with North Texas Food Bank, volunteers are needed to assist with stocking and distributing food through this unique neighborhood pantry that is set up like a grocery store.
+Aunt Bette's Community Pantry – Volunteers are needed to assist with stocking and distributing food through this unique neighborhood pantry that is set up like a grocery store.

-Thanksgiving Community Dinner – This annual program provides a “free” Thanksgiving dinner for the community residents and the homeless population in the South Dallas/Fair Park area.
-The dinner is usually held on the Wednesday before Thanksgiving.
+Thanksgiving Community Feast – This annual program provides a free Thanksgiving meal for the community residents and the homeless population in the South Dallas/Fair Park area.
+The event is usually held on the Wednesday before Thanksgiving.
 Volunteers are needed to help prepare and serve food, decorate, act as greeters, and for set-up/clean-up.